Google Pixel 6 vs Pixel 5a: main differences

 The Google Tensor chip is Google's proprietary chip that powers the Pixel 6

 Well, the hardware and performance department is where things get interesting, mainly because of the new Google-made chip that’s powering the Pixel 6.
 Its official name is Google Tensor, and it does sound almighty.
-The new custom-made chip is expected to compete with Qualcomm's premium Snapdragon 888.

 The main advertising point of the new chip is the improved AI capabilities.
-The Tensor chip, coupled with Google's AI, will make it possible to translate live in a conversation, as well as to use Google Assistance to voice-type messages in a more interactive way: it even adds punctuation and inserts emojis in your message, which makes it a fun and very convenient thing to use.
+The Tensor chip, coupled with Google's AI, makes it possible to translate live in a conversation, as well as to use Google Assistance to voice-type messages in a more interactive way: it even adds punctuation and inserts emojis in your message, which makes it a fun and very convenient thing to use.

 *Please note that we have the Exynos version of the Galaxy S21.